syncrao/MySite/README.md

 # MySite

-**MySite** is a personal service website built using Django.
-It is part of the **SyncRao** initiative — a personal freelance brand focused on delivering high-quality web and mobile development services.
+**SyncRao** is a personal freelance brand, and this website serves as its online presence to showcase my development projects and services

 > 💡 SyncRao is currently a personal brand and may be formally registered in the future as demand grows.